 - Information requirements: This is the basic focus of the environmental scan.
 You are analyzing your competitors, customers, technology, suppliers, socio-political and economic conditions, and more.
 Scanning is often focused on those factors that are directly market-related.

 - Information sought: This relates to the preferences and desired use of information.
 There is a wide variety of sources that can be used to find information, but most businesses prefer personal ones to formal ones.
 They prefer sources with which they are experienced rather than those that are impersonal, unfamiliar, and unrelated to their direct perception of the overall environment.

 - Use of information: This relates to organizational learning and workforce planning.
 The information is being used ever more often to drive this type of planning.
 Research is fairly clear that the most effective scanning and planning are directly linked to improved performance overall.

 There are decades of research studies that directly link effective environmental scanning to organizational performance.
 It has been shown that environmental scans are the most effective and important factor in lifting successful companies above those that fail, and that it improves average performance on an annual basis.
 It has been proven that financial performance in terms of outside contacts is improved by environmental scanning.

 The benefits have been shown to go far beyond financial and economic performance, however.
 Studies have proven that it is essential to strategic planning, to the ability to implement change, to react to unforeseen circumstances, and to avoid unpleasant surprises.

 If you need help with information about environmental scanning, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.